ingomueller-net/docker-asterixdb/README.md

 docker-compose --file docker-compose-local.yml up
 ```

-If you are behind a corporate firewall, you will have to configure Maven (which is used to build part of Presto) as follows before running above command:
+If you are behind a corporate firewall, you will have to configure Maven (which is used to build part of AsterixDB) as follows before running above command:

 ```bash
 export MAVEN_OPTS="-Dhttp.proxyHost=your.proxy.com -Dhttp.proxyPort=3128 -Dhttps.proxyHost=your.proxy.com -Dhttps.proxyPort=3128"